funwithbits/www.funwithbits.net/source/_posts/2017-07-30-dissecting-the-rom-bios-shipped-with-qemu-for-fun.markdown

 # Looks like so.
 GDT descriptor is now used for addressing memory.
 [f000:d185]    0xfd185:	ljmpl  $0x8,$0xfd18d
 The target architecture is assumed to be i386
-# And registers for data are use its own GDT descriptor:
+# And registers for data will use its own GDT descriptor:
 => 0xfd18d:	mov    $0x10,%eax
 => 0xfd192:	mov    %eax,%ds
 => 0xfd194:	mov    %eax,%es